-DOING BUSINESS IN UGANDA
+DOING BUSINESS IN UGANDA IN 2017

 Since 2003, Healy Consultants Group PLC has been efficiently and effectively assisting our Clients with i) Uganda business registration ii) business licensing iii) Uganda business banking solutions iv) visa options and staff recruitment strategies and v) workspace rental solutions.